Great News Roundups For Self-Publishing Authors!

 This is an online magazine which focuses on publishing such work that talks about the different faces of motherhood.
 Moreover, the Writerly Roundup published monthly is a collection of articles not only about writing but also about the life that writers live.

-From Indie Authors
+Advice from Indie Authors

 Every week, writer Erika Dreifus brings to her readers writing resources, open competitions, news, and stories.
 Moreover, if you are looking for a Jewish perspective, then the pre-Shabbat literary resources published every Friday is for you.